timm/shortr/README.md

 And can you use those similarities to do more things with  _it_?
 Finally, can you teach _it_ quickly to newcomers?

-E.g. do I understand a multi-objective semi-supervised explanation?
+E.g. do I understand a multi-objective semi-supervised XAI?
 Well, maybe.
 Here's all that, most of which is background stuff that could be used for other learners.
 Once